Skip to main content

 • May 17, 2020

-Elidel (pimecrolimus) "After suffering from red, dry skin on and around my nose, cheeks and forehead for 5 years, I visited my GP.
-He prescribed a mild steroid which had no effect.
-Eventually I paid to see a private dermatologist.
-He prescribed me with a moderate steroid cream to use for a week and Elidel cream for 6 weeks.
+Pimecrolimus topical "After suffering from red, dry skin on and around my nose, cheeks, and forehead for 5 years, I visited my GP.
+He prescribed a mild steroid, which had no effect.
+Eventually, I paid to see a private dermatologist.
+He prescribed me a moderate steroid cream to use for a week and Elidel cream for 6 weeks.
 I am now on the 6th week of Elidel.
 The steroid cream reduced the redness and got rid of the dryness.
-Around 5 days after coming off the steroid cream, my skin got dry again despite using the elidel.
-It was nowhere near as bad as before though.
+Around 5 days after coming off the steroid cream, my skin got dry again despite using the Elidel.
+It was nowhere near as bad as before, though.
 So it appears that the Elidel cream is working to keep the redness away and stop much of the dryness from returning.
-The only side effects I have from it is slightly stingy eyes after putting it on (I keep it away from my eyes) I will provide an update as to how my skin fares when my course of Elidel finishes."
+The only side effects I have from it are slightly stingy eyes after putting it on (I keep it away from my eyes).
+I will provide an update as to how my skin fares when my course of Elidel finishes."

 8 / 10